Expand

 The market for private company equity securities, often referred to as the "secondary market," continues to expand.
 Sales of employee shares to a third party in a secondary market transaction can introduce unique accounting challenges.

-A purchase by a third party of shares from an employee, at fair value, is typically a transaction among shareholders, with no accounting recognition by the company.
+A purchase by a third party of shares from an employee or former employee, at fair value, is typically a transaction among shareholders, with no accounting recognition by the company.
 However, if the transaction price paid by the third party exceeds the fair value of the shares, the company will need to evaluate whether there is a compensatory element to the arrangement.
 In particular, if the company is involved in facilitating the transaction, it is likely that compensation expense will arise.
 Consideration of the extent of the company's involvement should include whether the company helped to arrange the transaction and whether it was concurrent with (or a condition for) a sale of other financial instruments by the company to the third party.

 Expand Expand